UMWEDU/umw-finaid-sync/_pages/payroll.md

 published: true
 ---
 <h2>Click <a href="http://adminfinance.umw.edu/payroll/files/2013/08/2016-Wage-and-Student-Pay-Calendar-12-14-2015.pdf">here</a> to view the 2016 payroll schedule for student employees.</h2>
-<h3>ACCESSING PAYSTUBS AND W-2s</h3>
+<h3>Accessing Paystubs and W-2s</h3>
-<strong>AFTER YOUR FIRST PAYDAY</strong>, you may access your pay stubs and W-2 online at Virginia Payline.
+<strong>After your first payday</strong>, you may access your pay stubs and W-2 online at Virginia Payline.
 Paydays are listed in the above linked payroll schedules.
 <ul>
 	<li>Visit <a href="https://payline.doa.virginia.gov/">Virginia Payline</a>.</li>
 	<li>Select “Forgot Password/New Account” at the left-hand corner.</li>